 The drive was worth every heart stopping second......

 Today Phil and I had a morning hot tub and then the kids had one too!
-I went ala nakedness, Phil's to shy to do that.
-Of course I flashed half of the neighbouring people LOL.
-Why not it was $300/night so we took full advantage!

 I have put a collection of my photos on my FB page along with the few I have posted here.